- Machu Picchu

 Instead of travelling from Cuzco to Puno by coach on Day 8 of the tour, for a supplement, you can make the journey by rail aboard the Titicaca Train.
 The route covered is considered one of the most beautiful train journey’s in the world, taking you along the shores of Lake Titicaca, through deep valleys in the shadow of the mighty Andes, and across the vast Andean Plains.
 The journey takes ten hours, and includes lunch and afternoon tea served in the 1920s-style Pullman cars.

+A good level of fitness is required for this tour.
 Walks are challenging, some at altitude and covering uneven terrain, ascents and descents.
-The moderate-grade walk on Day 4 will include an ascent of some 2,000 feet of altitude and a distance of some 12 kilometres.
+The moderate-grade walk on Day 5 will include an ascent of some 2,000 feet up to an altitude of 8,100 feet over a distance of six miles.
 There are some shorter walks and most days involve some walking.